Napa’s racing dentist, Dr. David Goodwill, had a good night racing at 99 Speedway in Stockton on Saturday night.

 He placed third in the 30-lap main event.

-“I just couldn’t get it to turn from the middle of the corn out,” he said.
+“I just couldn’t get it to turn from the middle of the corner out,” he said.
 “But, all in all, it was a good night.”

 Goodwill races next at Madera Speedway on Sept.
 14.